orenavram/python-exercise/README.md

 The exercise was originally written as a prerequisite for a Python data science workshop given at the [IDC](https://www.idc.ac.il/).

-If you have any questions or feedback please email me at [uri.goldstein@post.idc.ac.il](mailto:uri.goldstein@post.idc.ac.il)
+If you have any questions or feedback please email me at [yoav@yoavram.com](mailto:yoav@yoavram.com)